How much will the all-in-one service cost?

 - and, mapping of any electronic index records to digital pages.

-The pricing for ODW’s All-in-One service is very competitive, costing only up to 75-cents per page.
-Depending on your archival needs, what material you are digitizing from, the number of pages and how you want your content to display and be searched, the actual price will vary.
+The pricing for ODW’s All-in-One service is very competitive, and depending on your archival needs, what material you are digitizing from, the number of pages and how you want your content to display and be searched, the actual price will vary.
 Talk to us about determining your needs and get a free estimate by contacting us.

-How can I digitize from microfilm or fiches?
+How can I digitize from microfilm or fiche?

 If you have a collection of newspapers on microfilm or fiche, first ensure that you have copyright permission to reproduce the content for online display.
 Many third-party vendors will scan hundreds or thousands of images directly from microformats.
 Scanning microformats in-house is also an option if you have a microfilm reader/scanner that can render high quality digital files, a desktop license for OCR software, and sufficient staff time to dedicate to this task.
 See What is ‘the best clean copy’?